mohamedAziz-bousbih/mohamedAziz-bousbih/README.md

 ---

 I study embedded systems and build things at the hardware/software boundary.
-My focus is firmware, communication protocols, and low-level C/C++.
+My focus is firmware, communication protocols, and  C/C++.
 When I'm not writing code for microcontrollers, I work on the tools that make embedded development less painful.

 ---